LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 g and ,        get an item
                 d              drop an item
                 e              equip an item
-                s              stash and share an item
+                w              wedge an item into the inventory bag s              stash and share an item
                 a              (de)activate item
                 q              quaff potion